 Response to Q1 - Do you have any comments on our assessment of equality and diversity considerations of our proposed Guidance?

-The the demographics of those seeking advice from the Citizens Advice Network in Scotland are changing and this should be considered in relation to equality and diversity.
+The demographics of those seeking advice from the Citizens Advice Network in Scotland are changing and this should be considered in relation to equality and diversity.
 CAS are seeing some differences between the client demographics for those who sought advice prior to COVID and those who first sought advice after COVID.
 New clients are more likely to be younger, in full-time employment and to live in the two least deprived SIMD quintiles than repeat clients.

-Moreover, CAS is seeing more repeat clients seeking advice on debt which highlights that the impact of COVID-19 on those who were already struggling.
+Moreover, CAS are seeing more repeat clients seeking advice on debt which highlights that the impact of COVID-19 on those who were already struggling.
 It is also important for firms to recognise that some consumers will have more limited options in terms of credit they can access which could potentially cause them harm.
 For example, the FCA High-cost credit review highlighted that rent-to-own consumers have a low median annual net income; a low credit score; and have the highest median number of products with outstanding personal debt.
 This highlights the importance of ensuring firms have high standards for treating all consumers to ensure that more vulnerable consumers do not face detriment as a result of their limited options.

 Response to Q3 – Do you have any feedback on our cost benefit analysis?

 Whilst we recognise the potential positive impact of cooperation between firms and the third sector we have some concerns.
 Firstly, this sector is already facing increased demands due to COVID-19 and these demands are likely to increase once the temporary measures to support employers and to mitigate debt end.
-This sector was already under pressure pre-COVID-19 and the demand is unlikely to further increase in the near future.
+This sector was already under pressure pre-COVID-19 and the demand is likely to further increase in the near future.
 Whilst we recognise that the cost benefit analysis is mostly focused on costs to firms these costs should be considered.
-CAS does not believe these costs should be met by the third sector.
-We felt that the best practice example on page 93 where a firm offered a donation costs and employees’ time could be shared/developed by other firms.

 Response to Q4 - Do you have feedback on what we should prioritise when monitoring firms’ treatment of vulnerable consumers?